clipperhouse/uax29/words/README.md

 ### Filters

 v1.8 adds the ability to filter tokens (segments).
-This is done by adding a filter to the Scanner or Segmenter.
+This is done by adding a filter to a Scanner or Segmenter.

 For example, the Segmenter / Scanner returns _all_ tokens, split by word boundaries.
 This includes things like whitespace and punctuation, which may not be what one means by "words".
 By using a filter, you can omit them.